Many associate the term "start-up" solely with tech companies chasing unicorn status.

 - Bank loan: I would avoid if it is possible

-- Family and friends: I would avoid unless you are confident in your relationship with them
+- Family and friends: I would avoid unless the expectations are clear